tjworks/tapdata-docs-en/docs/cloud/faq/task.md

 ### What is the difference between data replication and data development?

-Data replication is mainly used for data synchronization of the whole database or multiple tables, which can meet the business needs of database migration to the cloud, database upgrade, database backup, etc.
+Data replication is primarily employed for achieving data synchronization across the entire database or multiple tables.
+This functionality caters to various business requirements such as database migration to the cloud, database upgrades, and database backups.

-A data development project usually aims at only a single table, whereas ETL, data cleaning, data consolidation (including merging multiple tables into a single table), wide table construction and other business scenarios require data development.
+On the other hand, a data development project typically focuses on a single table.
+However, scenarios like ETL (Extract, Transform, Load), data cleaning, data consolidation (including merging multiple tables into a single table), and wide table construction often demand data development processes.